Metroid Dread: Plot

 The Galactic Federation receives evidence that the X, a dangerous species of parasite that can mimic any creature it infects, survives on the remote planet ZDR.
-They dispatch seven E.M.M.I.s (Extraplanetary Multiform Mobile Identifiers) robots to ZDR to investigate, but lose contact.
+They dispatch seven E.M.M.I.
+(Extraplanetary Multiform Mobile Identifier) robots to ZDR to investigate, but lose contact.
 The Federation sends Samus Aran to ZDR to investigate.

-Underground, Samus encounters a Chozo warrior who destroys the exit, defeats her in combat and strips her suit of most of its abilities.
+Underground, Samus encounters a mysterious Chozo warrior who destroys the exit, defeats her in combat, and strips her suit of most of its abilities.
 Her ship's computer, Adam, instructs her to find another path to the surface and return to her ship.
 Samus is attacked by the E.M.M.I., which have been reprogrammed.
 She escapes and absorbs a mysterious energy from one of the planet's central units.
 The energy temporarily enables the Omega Blaster, with which she destroys the E.M.M.I. and regains some of her abilities.
-In the process, she finds that her old foe Kraid survived the destruction of planet Zebes and slays him in combat.
+In the process, she finds that her old foe Kraid survived the destruction of the planet Zebes (Note: As depicted in Super Metroid (1994).) and slays him in combat.

 In Ferenia, Samus is captured by another E.M.M.I., but is saved by a Chozo named Quiet Robe, who deactivates it.
-Quiet Robe explains that long ago, two Chozo tribes, the scientific Thoha and warrior Mawkin, banded together to trap the Metroids on the planet SR388.
-The Thoha intended to destroy SR388, but Raven Beak, the Mawkin leader, wanted to use the Metroids as a bioweapon to conquer the galaxy.
-He slaughtered the Thoha tribe and spared Quiet Robe so the Metroids could be controlled with his Thoha D.N.A.
-He planned to use ZDR to house Metroids, but had to contain an infestation of the X while Samus eradicated the Metroids from SR388.
-Raven Beak reprogrammed the E.M.M.I.s and lured Samus to ZDR to extract the Metroid D.N.A. implanted in her during Metroid Fusion, which would allow him to revive the Metroids.
+Quiet Robe explains that long ago, two Chozo tribes, the scientific Thoha and the warrior Mawkin, banded together to trap the Metroids on the planet SR388.
+The Thoha intended to destroy SR388, but the Mawkin leader Raven Beak, the Chozo warrior Samus encountered earlier, wanted to use the Metroids as a bioweapon to conquer the galaxy.
+He slaughtered the Thoha tribe and spared Quiet Robe so the Metroids could be controlled with his Thoha DNA.
+He planned to use ZDR to house Metroids, but was forced to pause his plans when an infestation of the X broke out.
+While he fought to contain the outbreak, Samus eradicated the Metroids from SR388.
+Raven Beak reprogrammed the E.M.M.I.s and lured Samus to ZDR to extract the Metroid DNA implanted in her, (Note: As depicted in Metroid Fusion (2002)) which would allow him to revive the Metroids.